cilium/cilium/Documentation/gettingstarted/nodeport.rst

       or ``cilium_geneve``).
 Exposing services through multiple native devices will be supported in upcoming Cilium versions.
 See `GH issue 9620
       <https://github.com/cilium/cilium/issues/9620>`_ for additional details.
+    * NodePort BPF cannot currently be used with :ref:`encryption`.

 .. _external-ips: